Ravenswood patients may now obtain the COVID-19 vaccine.

 02. Who can get the vaccine at this time?

 COVID-19 Vaccines are now available to individuals age 6 months and older.
-Check with your provider.
-Note: Vaccines are no longer provided at this time.
-Please check back for any updates.
+Check with your provider or call to schedule an appointment.

 03. How do I get a copy of my vaccine record if I lost my vaccine card?